anic17/Newtrodit-LCL/README.md

 # Requirements
 Newtrodit doesn't need any special requirements for Windows.
 It can run on Windows versions starting from Windows XP to Windows 11.

 When running Newtrodit on Linux you must have any semi-modern terminal emulator, along with a shell that supports VT520, and DECSCUSR sequences.
-For some features, you also require a POSIX compilent system (which most Linux distro's are).
+For some features, you need a POSIX compilent system (which most Linux distro's are).

 A list of tested Linux terminals on the three most popular shells can be found below
 | _Tested terminals_ | **BASH 5.1** | **ZSH 5.8** | **FISH 3.1** |